openstack-archive/turbo-hipster/README.md

 worker_server.py is a worker server that loads and runs task_plugins.

-Each task_plugin is a gearman worker that implements, handles and executes a job.
+Each task_plugin is a zuul gearman worker that implements, handles, executes a job, uploads/post-processes the logs and sends back the results to zuul.

 plugins
 -------